A landscape of contact manifolds via rational SFT: algebras and algebras

 \begin{remark} There are different notions of homotopies between $BL_\infty$ morphisms if we wish to define notions of homotopy equivalences of $BL_\infty$ algebras.
-In practice, we can not associate a conical $BL_\infty$ algebra to a contact manifold but one depends on various choices and is only well-defined up to homotopy.
-However, for the purpose of this paper, we are constructing functors from $\cont$ to a totally ordered set, homotopy invariance is not needed.
+In practice, we can not associate a canonical $BL_\infty$ algebra to a contact manifold but one depends on various choices and is only well-defined up to homotopy.
+However, for the purpose of this paper, as we are constructing functors from $\cont$ to a totally ordered set, homotopy invariance is not needed.
 The homotopy in SFT is one of most subtle aspects of the theory both algebraically and analytically.
 Nevertheless, we have the following brief remarks on homotopy. \begin{enumerate} \item One can define a notion of homotopy, which is a homotopy on the bar/cobar complex.
 That is one can define a map by counting rigid but \emph{disconnected} curves in a one-parameter family.
 One advantage of such definition is that it is easier to construct as we will neglect the structures from each connected component.
 Any homological structure on the level of bar/cobar complex will be an invariant.
 For example, the contact homology in \cite{pardon2019contact} used this notion of homotopy.
 However, homotopic augmentations in this sense do not give rise to homotopic linearized theory. \item Another notion of homotopy is defined through the notion of path objects, e.g.\ \cite[Definition 4.1]{cieliebak2015homological}, see also \cite[Definition 2.9]{siegel2019higher} for the homotopy in the $L_\infty$ context with a specific path object model.
 This definition is the right one to discuss linearized theory but is more involved to get in the construction of SFT.
 In particular, homotopic augmentations give rise to homotopic linearized theories with such notion of homotopy.
-Such homotopy is expected to be derived from the homotopy used in \cite{eliashberg2000introduction}.
-However, from the curve counting point of view, such construction is more subtle (for example, self-gluing could occur). \end{enumerate} A detailed construction of RSFT in terms of $BL_\infty$ algebras up to homotopy will appear in a future work. \end{remark}
+Such homotopy is expected to be derived from the homotopy used in \cite[\S 2.4]{eliashberg2000introduction}.
+However, from the curve counting point of view, such construction is more subtle. \end{enumerate} \end{remark}